The ERP World View — Why Construction Is Manufacturing¶

 Why This Matters¶

 For construction: The industry reportedly loses billions annually to the gap between design tools (geometry) and ERP tools (data).
-This compiler bridges that gap deterministically.
-Given a building design, it answers: what do I need to buy, where does each piece go, and can I prove it?
+This compiler addresses one vector of that gap: given a building design, it answers deterministically — what do I need to buy, where does each piece go, and can I prove it?

 For iDempiere: The manufacturing module, proven over two decades on discrete products, turns out to handle the world's largest product — a building — with minimal extension.
 This extends the iDempiere architecture to building scale — a validation of the original design that its scope never anticipated.

 For the project: Every decision traces to an iDempiere pattern.
 When we face a design question, we ask: how does iDempiere handle this for manufacturing?
-The answer is almost always directly applicable:
+In our experience, these patterns often fit spatial problems directly:

 - Exception-based ordering is iDempiere's Configure-to-Order.
 200 houses, 6 lines of exceptions each — not 200 × 1099 elements.
 The BOM template is the product; the order is just the delta.